AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 `make`

-`make test`

 We can clean the build and remove all generated files with:

 `make clean`

+#### Build the Tests/Benchmarks

+##### Ubuntu 14.04/Debian 7

+Run the following to build the library test executables and the benchmarking apps

+    make test
+    make benchmarks

+##### CentOS 7/Redhat Enterprise Linux 7

+Run the following to build the library test executables and the benchmarking apps

+    make rhel-test
+    make rhel-benchmarks

 #### Install and Uninstall the Project

-The project can be installed on most linux systems with:
+The project can be installed on linux systems with:

 `sudo make install`